dirkm/cheapshot/readme.md

 calling "make" in the root-dir will build everything.

-Cheapshot is developed against the latest [gcc](http://gcc.gnu.org) in C++11-mode ( gcc 4.8 prerelease at the time of writing ) on a 64 bit Linux.
+Cheapshot is developed against the latest [gcc](http://gcc.gnu.org) in C++11-mode (gcc 4.8 prerelease at the time of writing) on a 64 bit Linux.

-[clang](http://clang.llvm.org/) is sadly not supported due to constexpr gcc-intrinsics.
+[clang](http://clang.llvm.org/) is sadly not supported due to missing constexpr gcc-intrinsics.

 gcc 4.7 binaries are 30% slower than gcc 4.6 and gcc 4.8, because of less inlining in the low-level functions.